SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ### Update Order

-`Updateorder` is used when there is a change in the amount, vat amount or added/removed order items in a payment order.
+The `UpdateOrder` operation is used when there is a change in the amount, vat amount or there are added or removed order items in the payment order.

 {% include alert.html type="informative" icon="info" body="If you implement
 `UpdateOrder` you need to `refresh()` the